 In terms of the best time of the day to photograph the hills, your best bet will be visiting in the late afternoon- the soft light illuminates the brightly colored soil, without washing them out.

 What to expect when visiting the Painted Hills in Oregon

 You’ll likely be headed to the Painted Hills from Bend, Oregon, the closest nearby large city, which is approximately two hours southwest of the park.
 Even if Bend wasn’t on your initial itinerary, I’d highly recommend planning a stop here- it’s one of our favorite cities in the Pacific Northwest, packed with amazing hikes and so many excellent craft breweries.

-No matter which direction you come from, you’ll enter the park from Burnt Ranch Road (admission is free!) and first pass the parking lots for the Carroll Rim Trail on your right and the Painted Hills Overlook on your left.
+Whether you’re headed here from Bend or along a larger Oregon road trip, you’ll enter the park from Burnt Ranch Road (admission is free!) and first pass the parking lots for the Carroll Rim Trail on your right and the Painted Hills Overlook on your left.
 I’d suggest first continuing on to the furthest trail back, the Red Hill Trail, and, from there, working your way forwards (each trail has its own parking lot).
 Not only will you be closer to the exit when you finish the last of the five trails, but you’ll be saving the most dramatic views of the Painted Ridge for last.

 If five hiking trails sounds daunting to you, fear not- these are more walking pathways than hiking trails, with minimal elevation gain and a combined length of less than three miles total (I did them all in flip-flops!).
 Assuming you start from the back of the park and stop at each trail, you’ll do the following (this page has a helpful map):